Personal Independence Payment (NMT/NC)

 Daily living component

-If you’re terminally ill, you will automatically receive the daily living component enhanced rate.
+If you’re terminally ill and are expected to live less than six months, you will automatically receive the daily living component at the enhanced rate.
 You’ll also be able to apply for the mobility component and receive it immediately if you qualify.

-You can make a claim by calling the Department for Work and Pensions on 0800 917 2222.
+You can make a claim by calling the DWP on 0800 917 2222.
 You should not try to claim Personal Independence Payment by using a Disability Living Allowance claim form, as it can delay your claim.

-DWP will then post you a form that will ask you to explain how your disability or health condition affects you.
-It’s a good idea to get help from an experienced welfare rights adviser to fill the form in.
+The DWP will then post you a form that will ask you to explain how your disability or health condition affects you.
+It’s a good idea to get help from an experienced welfare rights adviser to fill the form in – you can do this by calling the Macmillan Support Line on 0808 808 00 00.
+It’s also a good idea to get evidence about your illness from those treating you, for example your doctor, cancer specialist or a support worker.
+This evidence should be submitted with your claim or soon afterwards.

 You can also call the Macmillan Support Line on 0808 808 00 00.